Welcome too the official website for OIW!

 Hardy had been one of the most popular tag team wrestlers in the company.
 He and his brother

-worked against him for a long time, that is until his match against The Undertaker for the WWE
+were fantastic but some questioned his move into the singles division.
+Hardy’s size and inexperienceworked against him for a long time, that is until his match against The Undertaker for the WWE

 Championship.